-- personnel costs (including share-based compensation) for those employees involved in our research, development, clinical trial, regulatory and medical affairs activities; - costs to conduct research, development and clinical trial activity through agreements with contract research organizations and other third parties; - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation of leasehold improvements and equipment and laboratory and other supplies; - manufacturing expenses associated with Tumor Treating Fields delivery systems, including durable components and disposable arrays, utilized in clinical trials and other research; and - professional fees related to regulatory approvals and conformity assessment procedures.
+personnel costs for those employees involved in our research, development, clinical trial, regulatory, engineering and medical affairs activities;

+- costs to conduct research, development and clinical trial activity through agreements with contract research organizations and other third parties; - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation of leasehold improvements and equipment and laboratory and other supplies; - manufacturing expenses associated with Optune, including durable components and disposable arrays, utilized in clinical trials and other research; and - professional fees related to regulatory approvals and conformity assessment procedures.

-We have incurred significant expenditures related to conducting clinical studies to develop Tumor Treating Fields in multiple solid tumor indications.
-The following table summarizes our principal clinical programs for Tumor Treating Fields for the years ended December 31, 2017, 2016 and 2015.
+We have incurred significant expenditures related to conducting clinical studies to develop Optune for the treatment of multiple solid tumor indications.
+The following table summarizes our principal clinical programs for Optune for the years ended December 31, 2018, 2017 and 2016.